-Luke AFB, a.k.a.
-Falcon Country.
-If you like the F-16 Fighting Falcon, this is heaven.
-No less than 7 squadrons, with almost 200 examples of various types of F-16's can be found here.
-With it's great weather, the state of Arizona provides excellent training opportunities for the jocks of the Electric Jet.
+Luke AFB, if you like the F-35 Lightning II, this is heaven.
+With it's great weather, the state of Arizona provides excellent training opportunities.

-Run by the 56th FW ('LF') of the Air Education and Training Command and its seven squadrons, Luke AFB also hosts the Reservists of the 301st FS/944th FW that borrow aircraft from the AETC units.
+Run by the 56th FW ('LF') of the Air Education and Training Command, Luke AFB also hosts the Reservists of the 944th FW that borrow aircraft from the AETC units.

 Luke AFB is located on the Western outskirts of Phoenix, Arizona.
 Take Interstate 10's exit East Estrella Parkway, Route 303.
 After three and a quarter mile you cross West Camelback Road, which is on the Southern side of the map above.